jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ![header image](img/aws-lambda-function-layer.png)

-You can log on to your CloudGuard console, and go to the Serverless module.
-Check the Lambda function
+You can log on to your CloudGuard console, and go to the Serverless module or Protected Assets.
+Check your Lambda function.

 ![header image](img/cloudguard-1.png)

 ## Code Injection Attack Simulation

 In a scenario where you expose Lambda function via HTTP endpoints provided by API Gateway, your serverless application is vulnerable to numerous code injection attacks.
-If you've turned on Function Self-Protection (FSP) on CloudGuard for that particular Lambda function, your application can be secured and protected by CloudGuard when it's in runtime.
+If you've turned on Function Self-Protection (FSP) on CloudGuard for that particular Lambda function, your application can be secured and protected by CloudGuard workload protection.
+CloudGuard will block active code injection attacks when the application is in runtime.

 In below example, I've simulated a simple code injection attack using curl.
 And you can see that the attack wasn't successful.
 (Internal Server Error)